arnavdev04/cse15l-lab-reports/lab-report-1.md

       en-us.txt  es-mx.txt  zh-cn.txt
       [user@sahara ~]$
     ```
-     *  The working directory here is the home directory represented by the `~` symbol.
+     *  The working directory before the command is the home directory represented by the `~` symbol.
-     *  When we used `ls` command with `lecture1/messages`, which is a directory present inside the home directory, it displayed the names of its contents.
+     *  When we used `ls` command with `lecture1/messages`, which is a directory present inside the home directory, it lists the names of its contents.
      *  In this case, since we gave the command the name of a directory as an argument, it resolves the path to find the absolute address of the directory which in this case is `~/lecture1/messages` and displayed the names of its contents.
-     *   This output is not an error but an expected behaviour.
+     *   This output is not an error, it successfully lists the contents of the specified directory..

 3. **Using the command with a path to a file as an argument**